shridhar1504/Zomato-Rating-Prediction-Datascience-Project/README.md

 These findings provide valuable insights for restaurant owners, investors, and industry professionals to make informed decisions, improve customer experiences, and drive business growth.
 ## Conclusion:
-Achieved in developing a model to predict the rating of a restaurant based on the given data with high accuracy of ### 93.37%
+Achieved in developing a model to predict the rating of a restaurant based on the given data with high accuracy of  93.37% (Extra trees Regressor)